apache/druid/docs/querying/sql-window-functions.md

 The following example organizes results with the same `channel` value into windows.
 For each window, the query returns the rank of each row in ascending order based upon its `delta` value.

 Window functions in Druid require a GROUP BY statement.
-Druid performs the row-level aggregations for the GROUP BY before pefroming the window function calculations.
+Druid performs the row-level aggregations for the GROUP BY before performing the window function calculations.

 ```sql
 SELECT FLOOR(__time TO DAY) AS event_time,